pymanga/pyMANGA/ResourceLib/BelowGround/Individual/SaltFeedbackBucket/SaltFeedbackBucket.md

 Add plant attributes such as position, size, and growth parameters to the resource module.

 The cells affected by each plant are determined based on the root plate radius (*getAffectedCellsIdx*).
+If periodic boundary conditions are enabled, the minimum image convention is applied when computing distances.
 It is assumed that the water uptake (``plant_water_uptake``, in m³ per timestep) of a plant is uniformly distributed over all affected cells, defined by their area (`cell_area)` and number (`no_cells`).
 Thus, the sink term (`sink_per_cell`, in m per s), i.e., the amount of water removed from each cell, is
 ````python